kenmori/scss_exercise/README.md

 ※ The answer is only an example so if you can write more briefly, if another method is better then that is the answer.

-The answer here is one way to solve the problem without realizing an error and realize it
+The answer is one way to solve the question without realizing an error and realize it

-※ Problem texts are being revised from time to time to communicate in an easy-to-understand manner

 ※ I will be encouraged if you push the star.